-- The Great Depression was the worst economic downturn in the history of the industrialized world, lasting from the stock market crash of 1929 to 1939.
+- The Great Depression was the worst economic downturn in the history of the industrialised world (so far), lasting from the stock market crash of 1929 to 1939.
 Though the depression is not mentioned directly, it is almost certainly the reason why the husband next door is out of work.
 McCullers makes sure to introduce economic woes early on by mentioning the friend back home who can’t go to university (despite being a natural academic) because his father is out of work.
 This was a time of mass unemployment.
 Adults who’d never experienced starvation as children went hungry for the first time — an historically unusual form of hunger, and one which comes on the back of entitlement.
 Frustrated entitlement leads to anger.

 - The narrator’s eye functions as a floating camera.
 The ‘camera’ of the viewpoint narrator functions like a fish swimming through water.
-She can see stockings as close ups — enough to see that only the feet have been washed.
+She can see details such as stockings in close up — enough to see that only the feet have been washed.
 She also sees her neighbours as long-shots, with full bodies included in the composition.